Testing in Production: Pros and Cons

 Test timings

-If a load test is run on the production environment during business hours, it increases the chances for poor user experiences.
-Experts recommend running tests in production environments during times that do not impact a lot of users; for example, during maintenance hours.
+If a load test is run on this environment during business hours, it increases the chances for poor user experiences.
+Experts recommend running tests in environments during times that do not impact a lot of users; for example, during maintenance hours.
 Testers get a smaller time slot to perform the tests.
 As user experience is tied with profit, a tester not adhering to the recommended timings can lower the business revenue.

 Chaos Monkey

 Chaos Monkey is a code with which chaos is created on purpose in a production environment.
-It is a technique to verify if production is working as expected.
+It is a technique to verify if it is working as expected.
 However, a code that injects failures deliberately can cause problems in an environment like damaging a web server.
 Chaos monkey should be used carefully when developing a resilient application to ensure application tiers are not killed.

 Verdict

-If conducted properly in a way that enhances efficiency, testing in production is a fruitful opportunity.
+If conducted properly in a way that enhances efficiency, it is a fruitful opportunity.
 Its benefits bring the product team closer to the end-users.
-However, the scope of testing in production has not been fully tapped into yet.
-Thus, exploring the potential of testing in production will become clearer gradually, as it is carried out more.
+However, its scope has not been fully tapped into yet.
+Thus, exploring its potential will become clearer gradually, as it is carried out more.
+Production testing software enables teams to monitor and evaluate application behavior in live environments efficiently.
+While risky, performing a test in prod can reveal user-specific issues that aren’t replicated in staging.
+Software production testing ensures that the live environment performs as expected under real-world conditions.

 banner